Garfield: The Movie

-Garfield: The Movie (identified on screen as Garfield) is a 2004 American comedy film.
-It is a live-action adaptation to Jim Davis' comic strip of the same name.
-Directed by Peter Hewitt, it stars Breckin Meyer as Jon Arbuckle, Jennifer Love Hewitt as Dr. Liz Wilson and features Bill Murray as the voice of Garfield, who was created with computer-generated imagery.
-The film was produced by Davis Entertainment Company and 20th Century Fox.
-It was released in the United States on June 11, 2004.
-The film received negative reviews from critics and grossed $200 million on a $50 million budget.
+Garfield: The Movie (or simply Garfield) is a 2004 American live-action animated comedy film based on Jim Davis' comic strip Garfield.
+Directed by Peter Hewitt and written by Joel Cohen and Alec Sokolow, it was produced and distributed by 20th Century Fox with the co-production of Davis Entertainment Company, and stars Breckin Meyer as Jon Arbuckle, Jennifer Love Hewitt as Dr. Liz Wilson and features Bill Murray as the voice of Garfield, who was created with computer-generated imagery.

+Garfield: The Movie was released in the United States on June 11, 2004.
+Despite receiving negative reviews from critics, the film was a commercial success, grossing $208.1 million worldwide on a $50 million production budget.
 A sequel, Garfield: A Tail of Two Kitties, was released in 2006.
-It is the first Garfield film distributed by 20th Century Fox following the acquisition of the license, which would expire in 2009.
+The film is also dedicated to Lorenzo Music, the original voice of Garfield, who died on August 4, 2001.